 You could choose to self-drive and queue at the front counter of each cellar door to taste 2 or 3 wines as served by a junior staff member.
-Or you could whisk past the queue for a sit down private tasting with the cellar door manager where you can savour 8-10 different wines on a guided wine tasting.
-This is how you can experience the full range offered and even some special reserve wines not usually offered at the average tasting.
-Joyning a wine tasting tour is definitely an investment in your Hunter Valley experience.
+Or you could whisk past the line for a sit down private tasting with the cellar door manager where you can savour 8-10 different wines on a guided wine tasting.
+This is how you can experience the full range offered and even some unique reserve wines not usually provided at the average tasting.
+Joining, a wine tasting tour is an investment in your Hunter Valley experience.

 The Hunter Valley wine tasting experience

-A wine tasting experience is simply not complete without adding some creamy cheese and decadent chocolate treats.
-In fact cheese and chocolates often accompany a professional wine tasting session for good reason.
-A red wine like the Hunter Valley’s famous Shiraz varieties will always be more appealing when it is savoured the way the wine maker intended it to be tasted.
+A wine tasting experience is not complete without adding some cream cheese and decadent chocolate treats.
+Cheese and chocolates often accompany a professional wine tasting session for a good reason.
+A red wine like the Hunter Valley’s famous Shiraz varieties will always be more appealing when it is savoured the way the winemaker intended it to be tasted.

 Sampling a red wine with a protein such as cheese gives the tannins (the bitter-tasting organic component of red wine) something else to cling to other than the sides and roof of your mouth!

-In fact at Capercaillie Wines (situated in the Lovedale region of the Hunter) you can taste your first mouthful of their Shiraz.
-Then taste it after a mouthful of cheese.
+In fact, at Capercaillie Wines (situated in the Lovedale region of the Hunter) you can taste your first mouthful of their Shiraz.
+Then eat it after a bite of cheese.
 You will see how the complex and chocolatey flavours of the wine have come to life on your tongue.
 A completely different experience that you would have missed without such guidance.

-And why simply settle for any supermarket variety cheddar?
-At the Smelly Cheese Shop in Pokolbin you can try fettas and labnas (a cheese made from yoghurt) paired with dukkha, chilli, sun-dried tomatoes and garlic.
+And why settle for any supermarket variety cheddar?
+At the Smelly Cheese Shop in Pokolbin, you can try fettas and labnas (a cheese made from yoghurt) paired with dukkha, chilli, sun-dried tomatoes and garlic.

-For a truly luxurious experience you can try a triple cream brie with a smooth layer of truffle mousse through the centre.
-And with more varieties of blue cheese and camembert, the adventurous palate will rediscover some of these flavours and fall in love with the humble cheese and biscuits all over again.
+For a truly luxurious experience, you can try a triple cream brie with a smooth layer of truffle mousse through the centre.
+And with more varieties of blue cheese and camembert, the adventurous palate will rediscover some of these flavours and fall in love with the mild cheese and biscuits all over again.

 The other perfect addition to your Hunter Valley Shiraz is a rich and creamy dark chocolate.
 Don’t feel guilty – we all need antioxidants in our diet!
 And what better way to get them than a dark chocolate fudge or for that extra hint of heat.
 The chilli chocolate at the Hunter Valley Chocolate Company is a must to try.